muitdebos/blender-d2tools/README.md

 1. Go to the Diablo 2 tab in View3D tools panel.
 2. If this is the first time, check out the Generate tab.
 Most likely you want all selected and hit "Generate".

   - `Rotatebox` is an empty object created at the Scene root.
 It will contain the camera and lighting.
 These settings are based off semi-official settings used by Blizzard.

   - `Scale example` generates a very blocky example of approximately the size of a human, once rendered, in the game.
+![Scale example][size_example.png]

   - `Scene setup` prepares your .blend file by changing the settings a bit.

 3. Whenever you want to render out the frames, go to the Render Properties tab.
 I highly suggest filling in the animation frame naming convention Blizzard used, e.g. CRTRLITNUHTH for Corrupt Rogue idle animation.
 4. Choose the settings you want, then head to the Render tab.
 5. If you are rendering an opaque graphic, I recommend checking "Transparent".
 If you want a glowy overlay like an aura or certain monster glow effects, uncheck "Transparent" as the game uses blend modes to do the effects.